What Children Learn

 We use a wide variety of teaching methods appropriate to the specific learning objectives.
 Teachers carefully plan lessons to cover the objectives of the National Curriculum.
 Lessons are structured to meet the needs of the children within their classes and the progress of each child is continually monitored and regularly recorded.
-Stone School is committed to understanding the needs of individual children whatever their ability.
+Stone School is committed to understanding the needs of individual children and providing them with an environment that will enable them to make good progress .
 Staff work hard to identify needs and respond with appropriate additional support or challenge.

-Much of the children’s learning is delivered through topics; subjects will be woven together where natural links occur - our current topic and further information is available on our class pages.
-Sometimes it is not possible to link all the skills and subject knowledge to the topics being taught and in this case we plan stand-alone topics or topic events.
+Much of the children’s learning is delivered through themes; subjects will be woven together where natural links occur - our current theme and further information is available on our class pages.
+Sometimes it is not possible to link all the skills and subject knowledge to the themes being taught and in this case we plan stand-alone subject coverage or topic events.

 We place great importance on the role of first hand experience in securing learning consequently where-ever possible, will bring classroom work alive with practical activities, visitors and appropriate visits.
 We aim to include a residential experience for older pupils who benefit greatly by the challenge and opportunity to be away from home for a short while whilst still having the support of their friends and teachers they know well.

-We use Chris Quigley's Essential Curriculum to help plan each term.
+We use Chris Quigley's Essential Curriculum to help plan for progress each term.

 To see an overview of curriculum coverage click on the links below